U.S. dismisses new EU claims on Boeing tax breaks

-WASHINGTON (Reuters) - A new European complaint about tax breaks for aircraft manufacturer Boeing (BA.N) “lack any foundation,” and show the European Union is not serious about resolving the long-running dispute, a senior official from the U.S. Trade Representative’s office said on Friday.
+WASHINGTON, Dec 19 (Reuters) - A new European complaint about tax breaks for aircraft manufacturer Boeing “lack any foundation,” and show the European Union is not serious about resolving the long-running dispute, a senior official from the U.S. Trade Representative’s office said on Friday.

 “Based on the request filed today, we think the EU’s new claims lack any foundation,” USTR Chief Counsel Tim Reif said in an emailed statement after the EU filed a new dispute with the World Trade Organization.